 We will need to see your original Degree, A-Level and GCSE certificates.
 If you do not have these, you will need to contact the appropriate examination board for duplicates.
 If you do not have Maths and English GCSEs or a recognised equivalent, you will need to sit an equivalency test with Equivalency Testing.
 For more information, please visit the website: www.equivalencytesting.com (book this sooner rather than later).

-These will need to be sent to NARIC who will complete a statement of comparability.
+These will need to be sent to ENIC who will complete a statement of comparability.
 This process can be lengthy, so apply now.
-For further information: www.naric.org.uk
+For further information: www.enric.org.uk

 Government Numeracy and Literacy Skills Tests

-The government literacy and numeracy skills test have been scrapped for the 2020-21cohort onwards.
-When you come to interview, you will now sit a literacy and numeracy skills test with Teach SouthEast.
+If you are successful at interview then you will be sent a link to sit Teach SouthEast's online literacy and numeracy skills tests.
 These tests will help us access your current level of literacy and numeracy and help us establish how we can best support you before and during the Initial Teacher Training course.
 These tests will be just as rigorous as the previous government skills tests so we advise candidates to access the sample tests, exercise books and GCSE content in order to help you prepare.